 This process results in a lower profile mons that generally jobs less in clothing.
 In some patients with a mons that hangs, removal of excess skin can result in less hanging.

 The usual cost for Monsplasty ranges from $3000 – $7700 with an average cost of $5800 in the United States.
-Costs vary by the complexity of the procedure, geographic region, and the surgeon performing the procedure.
+Monsplasty cost vary by the complexity of the procedure.
+Geographic region and surgeon’s experience may affect price.